Skip Navigation

 Parent Digital Permission for Media Release

-Parents or Guardians must give digital permission for Our Lady of Sorrows Catholic School to use a child’s name, picture, or comments in any materials used to promote school programs, recruit new students, and / or dispense public information.
-This permission is to be granted or denied during orientation and kept on file throughout the school year.
+Through the registration/re-enrollment process, Parents or Guardians give digital permission for Our Lady of Sorrows Catholic School to use a child’s name, picture, or comments in any materials used to promote school programs, recruit new students, and / or dispense public information.
+If needing to rescind that permission, you must submit that request in writing to administration/front office.

 All student textbooks, workbooks, and paperbacks must be cared for at all times.
 Students who lose, deface, or misplace a textbook, workbook, or paperback are required to replace it at their own expense.
 Student accounts will be billed for the cost of the replacement book plus shipping.

 Annual tuition is paid in twelve (12) equal payments with the first payment due on June 1st.
 The remaining payments are due on the first (1st) of each month and payable until the fifteenth (15th).
 Payments are made online through FACTS.
-Current tuition and registration amounts may be obtained by calling the school business office 956-686-3651 or checking our website at www.olsschool.org.
+Current tuition and registration amounts may be obtained by consulting our website www.olsschool.org or calling the school business office at (956) 686-3651.

 Additionally, as the cost of tuition does not cover all the associated costs of educating each child, OLSS conducts two mandatory fundraisers per year: